 Author Harlan Cohen is an advice columnist who writes this helpful book on the college experience.
 He provides advice on topics ranging from going Greek to skipping class, and he includes stories from real college students.
-Often these stories have some sort of hidden moral that can help you if you come across a similar situation.
+These stories often have some sort of hidden moral that can help you if you come across a similar situation.
 His tips are practical, and I have a copy of this book myself.

 Author Suzette Tyler covers everything academic and social in college.
 The name pretty much sums up what the book is about, but most people say it’s a must have for anyone planning their first few years for college.
 It’s good to have it sooner rather than later, so it could make a perfect graduation gift.
 Many of the tips in the book are practical for life outside of college as well.